KillianLucas/tokentrim/README.md

 ## License

 This project is licensed under the terms of the MIT license.
-For more information, refer to the `LICENSE` file in the project's repository.